-The CME and Cboe/CFE, two large, well respected, USA regulated futures exchanges, recently started trading Bitcoin futures.
-These venues make it possible to trade on Bitcoin’s value without being exposed to the uncertainties of the mostly unregulated Bitcoin exchanges.
+The CME, a well respected, USA regulated futures exchange, has been trading BitCoin fures for serveral years.
+These futures make it possible to trade on Bitcoin’s value without being exposed to the uncertainties of the mostly unregulated Bitcoin exchanges.

 It’s reasonable to assume that a product named a future is attempting to predict the future.
 For Bitcoin futures, this is definitely not what they deliver.
 The core utility of the futures markets is not predicting the future prices of their product but rather the secure delivery of a product at a known price, quality, and date.
 If there’s product seasonality (e.g., specific harvest times) or foreseeable shortages/abundances then future’s prices may reflect that but neither of these factors applies to Bitcoin.